fabiocicerchia/nginx-lua/docs/CONTRIBUTING.md

    added to the `CHANGELOG.md` (inc. date) and the `package.json`.
 3. The commit message must be of `v0.0.0` format.
 4. Create an annotated tag for the version: `git tag -m "v0.0.0" v0.0.0`.
-5. Push the changes and tags to GitHub: `git push --tags origin master`.
+5. Push the changes and tags to GitHub: `git push --tags origin main`.
 6. Publish the new version to npm: `npm publish`.